anthonye2007/vr-software-engineering-post/post.md

 Physical movement is also possible in virtual spaces.
 Body harnesses\footnote{\url{http://cyberith.com/product/}} allow free movement in a virtual space such as walking, running, jumping and crouching.

 ### Liveness
+// TODO: Read Tanimoto's paper about Liveness levels and then show how/if VR fits in.
 Liveness is a powerful affordance that can be defined by the speed and level of responsiveness to actions offered by an environment~\cite{Tanimoto:Liveness}.
 The potency of giving programmers a direct and immediate connection to their creations has been well illustrated in Bret Victor's seminal lecture, ``Inventing on Principle''~\cite{Victor:InventingOnPrincipleVideo}.//\cite{Victor:InventingOnPrincipleTranscript}.